noureddin/gdrive-dl/README.md

-  -V,  --version         display version information -L,  --license         display license information -U,  --update          update to the latest version -cu, --check-update    check if updated or not
+  -V,  --version         display version information -L,  --license         display license information -U,  --update          update to the latest version -cu, --check-update    check if up-to-date or not

 Selection Options:
   -ch, --choose=NAME     choose a file or folder by its NAME,